Themis Chryssidis, Dietician and Managing Director of Sprout Cooking School and Larissa Murawsky, Dietician, Sprout Cooking School

 Celebrations make us feel good.
 Celebrating yourself and your accomplishments no matter how big or small they are will spark the reward circuitry of your brain and cause the release of chemicals that will make you feel happy.
 The happier we feel, the more motivated we will be to continue to do the thing we’re celebrating in the first place, helping turn the accomplishment into a long-term habit.

 One of the most important parts of goal setting is understanding the ‘why’ behind the goal.
 Why do you want to lose weight?
 Why do you want to quit smoking?
 Your ‘why’ is your biggest motivator and knowing the reasons behind why you want to reach a goal will help drive you to keep working towards that goal.
 Your ‘why’ should be personal to you and nobody else.
-For example if your goal is to lose weight, YOUR ‘why’ might be to improve your health, lower your blood pressure or as advice from your GP.
+For example if your goal is to lose weight, YOUR ‘why’ might be to improve your health, lower your blood pressure or on advice from your GP.
 Goals require work and persistence and if you’re not personally connected to your goal, excuses will become easier and easier to make.